How to organize events - European Unity League

 National Championship

-A National finals will be hosted in each country.
-It serves as a reward to motivate players to participate in your local events.
+A National Championship is hosted in each country.
+It serves as the seasonal highlight of the Unity League and as a strong incentive for players to participate regularly in local events.

 Any organizer of the country can apply to host the National Championship.
 We will select an organizer based on experience, engagement in the league, cost-effectiveness, and having a central location.
 Applications will be accepted starting from May 2026.